 The Loss Absorbing Capacity of Deferred Taxes ('LACDT') is equal to the change in value of deferred taxes that would result from a loss equal to the Basic SCR plus Operational Risk.
 ZLAP has a Solvency II Deferred Tax Policy which outlines the methods and assumptions for LACDT in the SCR Calculation.
 ZLAP's approach is to limit the LACDT to the base Deferred Tax Liability in the Solvency II Balance Sheet.
-The LACDT increased solvency coverage by 3.71% at 31/12/2020.
-ZLAP do not attempt to justify transiting to a Deferred Tax Asset which would only have value if sufficient future profits emerged after suffering the instantaneous stress.
+The LACDT increased solvency coverage by 4.04% at 31/12/2021.
+Within the LACDT, ZLAP do not attempt to justify transiting to a Deferred Tax Asset which would only have value if sufficient future profits emerged after suffering the instantaneous stress.